 What if I told you that the Empire in Star Wars, is, has and always will be the good guys of the saga?

 The balance is simply and illusion and non-existent, as Anakin is said to bring balance to the force.
 Yet, Anakin living can never truly bring balance to the force.
 The Jedi were secretly all about power and control.
 They would find children, calling them force sensitives and train them to be part of this ever growing super team.
 What type of good guys willing go in search of children to take?
-Imagine the Catholic Church taking children now a day because they would fit well amongst there flock.
-People, even the religious, would probably be pretty upset, but the Jedi do this in the Star Wars Universe and we’re supposed to willing accept this as positive?
+Imagine the Catholic Church taking children now a day because they would fit well among their flock.
+Everyone would be pretty upset but the Jedi do this in the Star Wars Universe and we’re supposed to willing accept this as positive?
 Seems absurd to me.

 The need for these children is because the Jedi believe that you’re too old to begin training after a certain age.
 In other words, you’re no longer impressionable to groom to their way of thinking.
 This is pedophilic in nature!